nytimes/kyt/README.md

 *(Note that `server/index.js` is not required if `hasServer` is `false` in [config](#configuration)).*

-If you're setting up a new project our full list of [conventions](/docs/conventions.md).
+If you're setting up a new project see our full list of [conventions](/docs/conventions.md).

 ## Configuration